Lesson# 1: What is preface?

 Bought to you by

-Next, we shall discuss the back cover.
-In case you want to incorporate your’s here, please email it at B@authorsonline.in.
+Next, we shall discuss how to pull your readers from beginning to end in one neat arc.
+In case you want to incorporate your experiences or feature your book here, please email it at B@authorsonline.in.

 To receive a free link to the preview of my third book, please subscribe to the box below or subscribe to receive more tips.